Skip to content

 What causes testicular cancer?

 Testicular cancer occurs when the cells in your testicles develop sudden abnormalities and grow out of control.
-However, the cause of the abnormal cell growth is unknown.
+However, the cause of the abnormal cell growth is unknown, opens in a new tab.

-Some factors that may increase your risk of testicular cancer include having a father or brother who had testicular cancer and having undescended testicles – testicles that did not move down into the scrotum after you were born.
+• Undescended testicles – testicles that did not move down into the scrotum after you were born.

-‘At first, I thought it was some kind of hormonal change’
+"At first, I thought it was some kind of hormonal change"

 Bradley found out he had testicular cancer when he was 24.